 Gulab Jamun is a deep-fried milk sweet that is made mainly from milk solids.
 It is traditionally made from Khoya, which is milk that has been reduced to the consistency of a soft dough, but it can also be made with powdered milk.
 This sweet is a sticky, creamy, and delicious ball that is often served in syrup and garnished with dried nuts.

 Kheer or phirni is a pudding made by boiling milk and sugar with rice, broken wheat, tapioca, vermicelli, or sweet corn.
 The flavor is creamy and sweet and is enhanced with cardamom, raisins, saffron, cashews, pistachios, almonds, or other dry fruits and nuts.

-Asia Highlights welcomes the chance to help you design your perfect trip to India.
+Asia Highlights welcomes the chance to help you design your perfect trip to India and explore Diliwa foods.
 Check out the following links to learn more about our tours and get a head start on planning your hassle-free vacation today!

 Other related readings